Our story

 2023

-Telos expands to add parish workshops, expanded cohort spots, and published learnings further spread the Telos Project throughout the US and Canada
+The Telos Project expands to add parish workshops, expanded cohort spots, and published learnings.
+The Telos Project spreads throughout the US and Canada.

 The Leadership Team